gvwilson/thirdbit/src/fiction/makers-return/index.md

 We made it!
 We made it!"

-"Don't jinx it," Captain Szego replied.
+"Don't jinx it," Doctor Szego replied.
 The captain laughed,
 and Violet realized she was laughing too, but crying too.